Love Drunk (Boys Like Girls song)

 "Love Drunk" is the lead single from American pop rock band Boys Like Girls' second studio album of the same name (2009).
 It is their second highest charting single to date, peaking at number 22 on the Billboard Hot 100.
-It was first released in the US on June 30, 2009 through Sony Music.
+It was first released in the US on June 30, 2009, through Sony Music.

-Song information
+Background and composition

-The song premiered on MySpace and was released via iTunes on June 30, 2009.
+The song premiered on Myspace and was released via iTunes on June 30, 2009.
 The single was sent to mainstream radio in the United States on July 7, 2009.
+Martin Johnson explained the song's meaning in an interview with MTV stating, "The song's obviously not about being in love.
+It's about giving the F.U. to a relationship and a situation.
+It's fun, it's celebrating skipping your way out gracefully with a nice flip of the bird, rather than crying your way home to mommy."

+"Love Drunk" was written by Martin Johnson, Sam Hollander and Dave Katz, while production was handled by Brian Howes.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 150 BPM and is in the key of E flat major.
+Johnson's range in the song spans from the notes E♭4 to D6.

 Reception

 "Love Drunk" gained mixed reviews on its release.
 Some critics enjoyed the track, including About.com's Top 40 Reviews, which claimed the song had "glorious" elements.
-However, many critics and fans alike criticized the song's "unmistakeable" similarity to The Killers' single "Somebody Told Me", which features a chorus similar to the chorus from "Love Drunk".
+Michael Menachem of Billboard stated, "from the bombastic opener to the cyborg drum roll on the bridge -- to make the song feel like an unstoppable hit even after it's finished."
+However, Jon Caramanica of The New York Times criticized the song's "brazen rip-off" to The Killers' single "Somebody Told Me", which features a chorus similar to the chorus from "Love Drunk".

+Chart performance

+"Love Drunk" debuted at number 46 on the Billboard Hot 100 and peaked at number 22 the following week.
+In four weeks, the single sold 257,063 units, before it was certified platinum by the Recording Industry Association of America in December 2009.

 Music video

-The music video began shooting on June 29, 2009, and features actress and singer Ashley Tisdale.
-"Ashley was awesome -- she played the lead girl," Martin Johnson says.
+The music video began shooting in Los Angeles on June 29, 2009, and features actress and singer Ashley Tisdale.
+"Ashley was awesome – she played the lead girl," Martin Johnson says.
 "We did this faux arcade set-up with the band as [carnival] guys.
 She makes all the guys in the arcade fall for her and then it has a surprise ending."

-The music video was set for an August 3 release date on MTV, but was available to watch on YouTube and other video streaming sites prior to that date.
+The music video premiered on July 31, via MySpace before it aired on MTV on August 3.
 It was directed by Travis Kopach.

+Accolades

+Personnel

+Credits for "Love Drunk" adapted from album's liner notes.